 Whether you call it sustainable fashion, ethical fashion or eco-friendly, green fashion there’s no denying the explosion in public interest in fast fashion alternatives.

 It can be very confusing to get into sustainable fashion because there are so many terms thrown around that you might not be able to work out what is what, so we’ve put together a basic guide to help you.

-If you want to jump right in and start shopping for sustainable fashion then check out our guide to the Best Sustainable Clothing Brands.
+If you want to jump right in and start shopping for sustainable and ethical fashion then check out our guide to the very best sustainable clothing brands.

 What is Sustainable Fashion?